craftcms/docs/docs/5.x/reference/twig/filters.md

 {{ tag.title|lower|replace('/[^\\w]+/', '-') }}
 ```

-When passing an array, its keys can be regular expressions <Since ver="4.5.0" feature="Regular expressions as keys" />:
+When passing an array, its keys can be regular expressions:

 ```twig
 {{ tag.title|lower|replace({